 Keep conversations with other adults about booze to a minimum around children.

 Arrange projects and creative activities for children during the holidays.

 Consider the message you’re sending when you have more than a couple of drinks at a family dinner.

 Communicate with children openly, honestly and kindly about alcohol and drugs.
 It might just save a life.

 J.A.
 Wright is the author of How to Grow an Addict, a novel.
-Available from Amazon, Barnes and Noble and other outlets.
+Available in paperback, ebook and audio from Amazon, Barnes and Noble and most online outlets.